BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/calibration-plan.md

 The current plan is best performed is a lab setting, by a user with at least basic knowledge of the code, with access to all buffer solutions.

+Currently, pseudo-buffer solutions, such as distilled water are being used.
+Proper buffer solutions should be sourced for the final prototype.

 ## Overview

 This section will cover the calibration instructions for all six of the sensors currently being deployed.